-Gout refers to disease that occurs in response to the presence of crystals of monosodium urate (MSU) in joints, bones, and soft tissues.
-Both acute arthritis and chronic arthropathy (tophaceous gout) are considered under the rubric of gout.
+Gout refers to disease that occurs in response to the presence of monosodium urate (MSU) crystals in joints, bones, and soft tissues.
+It may result in an acute arthritis and a chronic arthropathy (tophaceous gout).

-The mechanisms of crystal deposition, crystal-induced inflammation, and destructive lesions of joints and bones associated with macroscopic collections of MSU (tophi) will be reviewed here.
+The pathophysiologic mechanisms of MSU crystal deposition, acute crystal-induced inflammation, and chronic destructive lesions of joints and bones associated with collections of MSU crystals (tophi) will be reviewed here.
 The clinical features, diagnosis, and treatment of acute gout; the prevention of recurrent gout; asymptomatic hyperuricemia; and associated renal diseases are discussed elsewhere.
 (See "Clinical manifestations and diagnosis of gout" and "Treatment of acute gout" and "Prevention of recurrent gout" and "Asymptomatic hyperuricemia" and "Uric acid nephrolithiasis" and "Uric acid renal diseases".)

 A number of complex interacting processes are responsible for the pathophysiology of gouty arthritis.
 These include: